Abhiraj-11/My-DataBase-App/README.md

-# Database App with CRUD Operations - React
+# Database App with CRUD Operations using customized Table Component - React

 Welcome to my Database Web App with CRUD (Create, Read, Update, Delete) Operations built using React!
 This application allows you to interact with a database and perform basic CRUD operations to manage your data effectively.